 The first record alleged to feature the replacement McCartney was 1967’s Sgt Pepper's Lonely Hearts Club band, said to contain a plethora of clues and references to original Paul’s recent death.

-Much heralded as one of the first successful concept albums, Sgt Pepper's the Beatles taking on the guise of the eponymous Sgt Pepper band band.
+Much heralded as one of the first successful concept albums, it saw the Beatles taking on the guise of the eponymous Sgt Pepper band.
 Was this a direct reference to them leaving the ’old’ Beatles, featuring the now dead McCartney behind?

 On the album’s cover the ‘new’ Beatles, in their psychedelic outfits, can be seen stood in front of what looks like a grave with the band's name depicted in flowers.
 Alongside the name is a wreath in the shape of a left handed guitar, the same orientation the original Paul famously played.